Az-Net/D.E.S.I./README.md

 * Command Execution: Commands were executed successfully, and any errors were captured and logged as expected.

-* Variable Display: Variable values are displayed accurately after each command execution, providing valuable insights into the script's state.
+* Variable Display: Variable values are displayed accurately after each command execution, providing insights into the script's state.

 * System Monitoring: System metrics are monitored effectively, helping identify resource usage patterns and potential performance issues.

-* Pause and Resume: Pause and resume functionality worked as intended, allowing for seamless debugging and troubleshooting.
+* Pause and Resume: Pause and resume functionality worked as intended, allowing for debugging and troubleshooting.

 # Conclusion: